Almost sure global well-posedness for the energy supercritical Schr\"odinger equations: Fluctuation-dissipation for the approximating equations

 \section{Fluctuation-dissipation for the approximating equations}

 In this section we consider fluctuation-dissipation based on the Galerkin approximations of $\eqref{Equ_NLS7}$.
 We will prove that they are globally well-posed on the approximating spaces $E_N$, then we construct a sequence of stationary measures and derive uniform bounds.

-It is obvious that any element $u$ of $E_N$ belongs the $C^\infty(\TT).$ Moreover, a routine computation shows the following equivalence of norms:
+Also, using the projector $P_N$, we recall the notation $E_N=P_NL^2.$\\ The finite-dimensional property of $E^N$ makes all norms well-defined on it to be equivalent.
+Therefore, unless we need uniformity for an estimate, we may work only with the $L^2-$norm and the result will be automatically valid for the other.